 - The flu is bad.
 Like bacterial superinfection -> ARDS -> intubation -> ECMO bad.
 Get your shot!

 Having finished six months of my internship, I’m pleased with my progress.
-I feel like I’m able to triage patients more effectively, understand pathology, and treat appropriately.
-The next six months will be challenging in their own way, but my first six as a physician have been extremely educational… and even more humbling.
+I feel like I can triage patients more effectively, understand pathology, and treat them appropriately.
+Of course, the next six months will be challenging in their own way, but my first six as a physician have been extremely educational… and even more humbling.